reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

     dotnet run
     ```

       > **Note**:  If you see the message **Direct method failed: timed-out** then double check you have saved the changes in the **CheeseCaveDevice** and started the app.
 The CheeseCaveOperator back-end app will immediately call the direct method.

-      Notice the output similar to the following:

       ![](./media/az-15-015.png)